wolfSSL/osp/nss/README.md

 NSS assumes that it is using a two-slot PKCS11 backend for non-FIPS by default.
 This patch falls back to one slot if a second slot is not found.

+### nss-default.patch

+This makes wolfPCKS11 the default provider for NSS, even if it is not explicitly specified.

 ## Compiling

 ### NSS